DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 $H_0$: Yawning is not contagious, someone in the group yawning does not impact the percentage of the group that yawns.
 $H_A$: Yawning does have an impact, it is contagious.
 If someone yawns then you are more likely to yawn.

 b.
-Calculate the observed statistic, pick a cell.
+Choose a cell, and calculate the observed statistic.

 ```r